 Dissolved oxygen is essential for a healthy fisheries habitat.
 Dissolved oxygen depletion is a problem in the study area in summer and in winter due to a variety of reasons.
 Conway Lake is relatively shallow with abundant aquatic vegetation.
 During the winter, excessive water enters Phillipi Lake through openings that are eroding, creating unsuitable habitat conditions for overwintering backwater fish.
 Shore Slough has less than optimal fish habitat conditions as a result of sedimentation and the high flows from Phillipi Lake.

 The U.S. Army Corps of Engineers is considering introducing flow from a small creek to improve dissolved oxygen levels in Conway Lake.
 Flow restriction from Middle Slough would improve winter habitat conditions in Phillipi Lake, Shore Slough and Zoll Lake.
 The Corps will also pursue dredging in Shore Slough and Phillipi Lake.

-A problem appraisal report was completed in fall 2014.
+The Corps completed the final feasibility study.
 Identified feasible alternatives focused on maintaining and enhancing fish habitat and floodplain forest.
-The Corps completed the final feasibility study and plans and specifications in July 2017 and contracted construction with Kaiyuh Services, LLC, for $5.2 million in July 2018.
-Construction is anticipated to be complete by 2021.
+Plans and specifications were completed in July 2017, and contracted construction with Kaiyuh Services, LLC, for $5.2 million in July 2018.
+Construction is anticipated to begin in 2020 and be completed by 2022

 The Conway Lake Habitat Rehabilitation and Enhancement Project is being planned under the authority of the Upper Mississippi River Restoration Program.
 This program was authorized by Section 1103 of the Water Resources Development Act of 1986 and reauthorized by the Water Resources Development Act of 1999.